data-solution-automation-engine/data-solution-framework/Data Integration Framework - Reference Solution Architecture - 1 - Overview.md

 # Reference Solution Architecture - overview

-The reference Solution Architecture is designed to facilitate a platform-independent, flexible and manageable development cycle.
+The reference Solution Architecture ('reference architecture') is designed to facilitate a platform-independent, flexible and manageable data solution.

-The approach should not be seen as a one-size-fits all solution.
-Content is defined in a modular way as much as possible, and different elements can be applied to suit the needs of individual data solutions.

-The fundamental principle of the framework is to design for change by decoupling 'technical' logic and 'business' logic and ensuring every data integration process can run independently and in parallel - as well as recover at any point in time without impacting dependencies to other processes.
+The fundamental principle of the reference architecture is to *design for change* by decoupling 'technical' logic and 'business' logic and ensuring each data integration process can run independently and in parallel with built-in recovery mechanisms.

-The framework aims to provide standards for decoupling (functional separation) so new or changed requirements in information delivery can be met without re-engineering the foundations of the data solution.
+The reference architecture aims to provide guidelines for decoupling (functional separation) of the various elements of the data solution, so new or changed requirements can be incorporated without re-engineering the data solution foundations.

 ## Relationship to the Data Integration framework

-As an overarching concept, the Data Integration framework is defined as a variety of components which can be used in conjunction with each other, or as stand-alone additions to existing management information solutions.
-Examples are  pre-defined documents, templates, design- and implementation decisions as well as guidelines on auditability and process control (orchestration approaches).
+As an overarching concept, the Data Integration framework is defined as a collection of components which can be used in conjunction with each other, or as stand-alone additions to existing data solutions.
+For example, the framework includes pre-defined documents, templates, design- and implementation decisions as well as guidelines on auditability and process control (orchestration approaches).

-The Solution Architecture can be seen as the artefact that *combines* the selected options (patterns) and captures the considerations - the rationale for making certain design decisions and how they all work together.
+The Solution Architecture can be seen as the artefact that *combines* the selected options (patterns) and records the considerations - the rationale for making certain design decisions and how the selected components work together.

 In short: the Data Integration framework provides the options and the Solution Architecture records which of these options have been selected for given purpose, and why.

 ## Purpose of the reference Solution Architecture

-This document describes the foundation of an Enterprise Data Warehouse (EDW) solution, explaining how various elements can be combined together in a data system architecture.
+This document describes how various concepts can be combined to create the foundation of an enterprise-grade data solution, such as a Data Warehouse.

-In this context, a solution architecture in it's essence is the selection and documentation of various design decisions including the reasoning for taking a certain approach.
-The documentation of options and considerations - represented as the selected design and solution patterns.
+In this context, a solution architecture is essentially the selection and documentation of various design decisions including the reasoning for taking a certain approach.
+The documentation of options and considerations - represented by the selected Design- and Solution patterns.

-This way, the solution architecture provides the principles and guidelines to enable a scalable, maintainable and flexible data solution - one that can meet the business' needs.
+This way, the resulting solution architecture artefact provides the (project-customised) principles and guidelines to assist the delivery team in creating a scalable, maintainable and durable data solution.

-These high level designs and principles direct the technical implementation and components, which are intended to be capture into a Solution Architecture document for each delivery.
-The Solution Architecture captures which elements of the architecture are used and the reasoning for this, which is deployment-specific.

-For every project it is required to fine-tune and match the Solution Architecture using these reference designs.
-Only by carefully selecting which parts should be adopted a fit-for-purpose implementation will be achieved.

- To achieve this, the reference Solution Architecture describes on a high level:
+At a high level, the reference architecture describes the following:

-- What layers and areas can be considered.
+- What (architecture) layers and areas can be considered
-- What the steps for data integration are, and in what order they should be processed.
+- What the high level steps for data integration are, and in what order they should be processed
-- What the options and considerations are during these steps.
+- What the options and considerations are for each of these steps
-- How metadata is used and linked to the architecture layers.
+- How ETL process control metadata is used and linked to the layers and areas
-- How error handling and recycling is used and linked to the layers and areas.
+- How exception handling can be applied to the layers and areas.

 ## Objectives from a business perspective

 To the business, the reference architecture focuses on:

 - The ability quickly respond to changing business requirements.
-The  layered architecture and areas aim to separate concerns by allocating certain components to layers and areas.
+By using defined layers and areas, the architecture aims to *separate concerns* by allocating certain components and functionality to layers and areas
 - Reliable use of data for decision making and analysis.
-This is supported through the application of consistency and durability principles (i.e. ACID) in a parallel processing environment.
+This is supported through the application of consistency and durability principles (i.e. ACID) in the data environment at technical and application level.
 - Reduction of time to value and expected levels of quality.
-This is enabled by metadata-driven and pattern based development practices (i.e. virtualisation, ETL generation and Data Warehouse Automation)
+This is supported by metadata driven and pattern based development practices (i.e. virtualisation, ETL generation and Data Warehouse Automation)

 ### Objectives from a technology perspective

-The reference Solution Architecture provides the structure in which best practices can be applied.
+The reference architecture provides a structure against which best practices can be applied.
 It outlines the boundaries and rules that govern the behaviour of the intended data solution.

-The key objectives are:
+The key technical objectives are:

 - Enabling refactoring without impacting consumers of information.
-Business logic Limited or no need to re-engineer; by decoupling data management (warehouse) and business (transformation) logic a solid foundation to manage all data within the enterprise is established.
-Changes or additions can be applied without the need to 'go back' and change the underlying foundations and technical improvements can be executed without impacting the reporting environments
+By decoupling data storage and management (warehouse) and business logic (transformation), changes and additions can be applied without the need to change the underlying solution.
+Technical improvements can be executed without impacting the reporting environments by using versioning.
-- Built-in handling of (information) complexities, integration and dependencies; pre-defined solutions for error handling, parallelism, reconciliation, recovery and handling of business rules provide a data platform that requires no re-engineering.
+- Built-in handling of (ETL) complexities, integration and dependencies; pre-defined solutions for error handling, parallelism, reconciliation, recovery and handling of business rules provide a data platform that requires no re-engineering.
-- Application components are ‘built once, reused many times’.
+- Making sure data components are built once, and reused many times.
-- High level of maintainability and support; built-in resilience in ETL, archiving, combined with a maintenance Graphical User Interface (GUI) and a strict set of conventions remove maintenance complexities often associated with Data Warehousing
-- Model driven design; define the information model, and expand your solution gradually and consistently from there.
-ETL is automatically generated using the model specifications
+- Enabling Pattern-based design (also known as model driven design); define the information model, and expand the data solution gradually and consistently.
-- A documented and sound foundation for the Data Warehouse; the highly structure and complete documentation of all framework components provide a full picture from the high level concepts all the way down to the technical implementation for a large variety of ETL platforms
-- The Data Integration provides the rules; only the focus on the necessary data (input) and the reporting (output) is required
-- ETL quality and consistency; template driven ETL automation based on a conceptual framework provides a repeatable and dynamic development process which reduces the need for extensive documentation and delivers deterministic and high quality ETL logic
+- ETL quality and consistency; Data Warehouse Automation (template driven ETL generation) provides a repeatable and dynamic development process which reduces the need for extensive documentation and can support DevOps delivery approaches.
-- All the data in the environment is accessible through a common and user-friendly interface.
-- The right information is provided to the right users in the right format, and in a timely manner.
-- The physical location and structures of the data are transparent to the users.
-- The data is integrated (where applicable), consistent and can be reconciled.
-- The information (query results, reports, etc.) provided to the users is consistent and can be reconciled.
+- The information is provided to the users is consistent, and can be reconciled.
+This is supported by applying ACID principles to the ETL patterns; to make sure information (query results, reports, etc.) can be (automatically) validated for integrity at certain points in time.

 # Principles